 The Loring Parsonage Today After RenovationSudbury Historical Society, Inc. Opening in late-spring 2020, The Sudbury Historical Society is in the final phase of its most ambitious project to date, creating the Sudbury History Center and Museum in the town-owned c1730 Loring Parsonage in Sudbury’s Town Center.
 The project has revitalized an historic town asset and will allow us to safely store and exhibit the SHS’s collections, accommodate our growing membership and volunteer corps, facilitate scholarly research, and provide a fully accessible visitor’s center for Sudbury’s residents and tourists.

 The nonprofit SHS is an active membership-based organization dedicated to collecting and preserving Sudbury’s historic records, promoting study of local history, and connecting people to Sudbury’s traditions through educational programming and community engagement.
-With a History Center we can achieve our mission.
-Our vision for the town-owned Loring Parsonage is for an inclusive, active, multifunctional facility for all ages.
+With a vibrant History Center we can now achieve our mission easier.
+Our vision for the town-owned Loring Parsonage was to create for an inclusive, active, multifunctional facility for all ages.
 We are so pleased to have had the opportunity to build something outstanding for Sudbury.

 The choice to establish the History Center in the heart of Sudbury was purposeful.
 SHS Trustees considered this decision carefully with extensive research over several years.
 A feasibility study proved that the Parsonage would not only accommodate SHS operations but also provide a focal point for the town's history.